splunk/observability-workshop/docs/module6/sockshop.md

         ```

 !!!
 Warning
-    The Sock Shop application requires some horse power to run it, please ensure you are running a Multipass or EC2 instance that can handle it.
+    The Sock Shop application requires some horse power to run it, please ensure you are running a Multipass or AWS/EC2 instance that can handle it.

     **Sock Shop Multipass min. requirements:** 4 vCPU, 15Gb Disk, 8Gb Memory
-    **Sock Shop EC2 Instance min. requirements:** _t2.large_ 2 vCPU, 15Gb Disk, 8Gb Memory
+    **Sock Shop AWS/EC2 min. requirements:** _t2.large_ 2 vCPU, 15Gb Disk, 8Gb Memory

 ---